Your Guide to Kids’ Water Safety

 Safeguard your home pool.

-While pool gates do require additional maintenance, they are well worth the time and effort to ensure an effective barrier to water.
-Faulty fences and gates can happen, so it’s important to regularly monitor the foundation and latch.
+While pool gates require additional maintenance, they are well worth the time and effort to ensure an effective barrier to water.
+Faulty fences and gates can happen, so it’s important to monitor the foundation and latch regularly.
 The NDPA offers a checklist for ensuring a safe and effective pool gate, which can be found here.

 Assign an adult “Water Watcher” at all times.

-Adult supervision at a pool is a no-brainer, but not all pools have lifeguards, and not all adults are fully prepared for the responsibility of keeping eyes on the kiddos during neighborhood barbecues.
+Adult supervision at a pool is a no-brainer, but not all pools have lifeguards, and not all adults are fully prepared to keep an eye on the kiddos during neighborhood barbecues.
 Having a designated Water Watcher ensures that someone is always watching for drowning.

 Water Watchers should be void of all distractions, meaning no cell phones, friendly chit-chat, or alcoholic beverages.
 It’s one of the best ways to prevent a child from going underwater without someone noticing and taking immediate action.
 Water Watchers can also practice touch supervision when applicable and keep baby at arm’s length when in the pool.
 (Tip: Come up with a wearable “Water Watcher Safety Badge” that lets everyone know who is on watch duty at your gathering, so there won’t be the temptation to engage and distract.)